mggg/VRA_ensembles/README.md

 # VRA_article

+This code repository has the Texas elections model and its input data and files. *TX_elections_model* is the main model file and the *run_functions* file has supporting functions.
+The user can run a neutral ReCom chain, a constrained (rejection sampling) chain based on district VRA-effectiveness scores, or a constrained chain based on district demographic data.

 ### Data and Input Files ###

-All input files are in this repo, except for 3 files that were too large to store here.
+All input files are in this code repository, except for 3 files that were too large to store here.
 They are the Texas VTD shapefile (with electoral data attached) and two files that have precinct-level EI data.
 They can be found HERE.
+Download *all* files into the same local directory to run the model.

 * ***Candidate_Race_Party***: This file has every candidate in each race used in the model (Amy - explain from Klarner's data?).
 It also has their race and party affiliation.
 * ***TX_columns***: Full column names for electoral data used in the shapefile.
 This file is needed because shapefiles have a 10 character limit.